Anshul391/CSS143BackStage/exams/midterm2/readme.md

 - (C) Each node can only have two childern nodes
 - (D) It can be traversed in more than one ways

-**6. (15pt) Write the code to reverse a single linked list iteratively.**
+**6. (15pt) Write the code to reverse a single linked list ITERATIVELY.**

-Definition for the single linked list is
+Definition for the list node is

 ```java
  public class ListNode {